Frmele/BOT_likelihood/README.md

 To use this bot detection script:

-1. Copy the provided JavaScript function into your project.
+1. Copy the provided JavaScript function into your project into variables.
 2. Integrate the function into your web application, preferably within your analytics or tracking code.

 ## Integrate in GTM